 I also found layering in images and charts worked quite well.
 Word often presents overlapping or poorly spaced content when layering.
-I’ve seen this particularly if I’m doing two or three column designs that includes an image that spans multiple columns, like a magazine page might include.
+I’ve seen this particularly if I’m doing two or three-column designs that include an image that spans multiple columns, like a magazine page might include.
 Libre Office did get hung up on a couple of image inserts I performed, but more often than with Word, I was able to quickly fix the problem and continue working.

 Exporting Better Files